Heat Conduction Finite Element Analysis Program

 design of freezing pipes.

-- Efficient method of averaging heat capacity during the phase
+Efficient method of averaging heat capacity during phase change

 - Nonlinear heat conduction